Byzantium (film): Reception

 Byzantium received generally positive reviews from film critics.
-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 66% based on 120 reviews, with an average rating of 6.4/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 65% based on 118 reviews, with an average rating of 6.4/10.
 The website's critics consensus reads, "Director Neil Jordan remains as expert as ever when it comes to setting a chilling mood, but Byzantium struggles to match its creepily alluring atmosphere with a suitably compelling story."
 Metacritic gave the film a "generally favorable" score of 66 based on reviews from 22 sampled reviewers.

 Critic Steven Boone, writing for Roger Ebert, wrote that, "the way screenwriter Moira Buffini [...] weaves threads of history, folklore, feminist spirit and universal themes is striking," praising also the camera work but finding fault with the amount of violence.

 Philip French writing for The Guardian, found that "Byzantium is a complex film that combines a traditional gothic horror story (though not one that sticks to traditional vampire law), social history and a realistic account of dealing with authentic physical distress."

 Both French and Boone were of the opinion that Byzantium compared favorably to director Neil Jordan's previous vampire film, Interview with the Vampire and to other popular vampire films, with Boone specifically mentioning the Twilight film series.

-Themes and analysis

-Female Vampires: The Monstrous Feminine

-Through the exploitation of the monstrous feminine and female vampire tropes, Neil Jordan's Byzantium (2012) is a film that explores humanity through the experiences of the monstrous.
-This film follows the relationship of two female vampires who are later revealed to be mother and daughter.
-In contrast to the adoptive mother-vampire seen in Twilight, the vampire mother (Clara) in Byzantium is also her daughter's (Eleanor) biological mother.
-As a result, Jordan's film explores the themes of instinctual motherhood, humanity, and above all, femininity.

-Clara, as the vampire matriarch, embodies the monstrous feminine and thus "represent[s] [a] liberating and transformative figure."
-The monstrous feminine in cinema relies on the subversion of gender norms and the reclaiming of femininity; this is exemplified through the dichotomy between Clara's outward femininity and her predatory instincts.
-As a female vampire, it is evident that "despite her outward physical alignment with the natural, she is rendered monstrous."
-There are many scenes in the film in which Clara, a conventionally attractive woman, can lure her victims into a false sense of comfort before killing them.
-Viewers may be unsettled by her "destructive beauty and charm of womanhood" that conflicts with the brutality of her actions.